 • He doesn’t tend to bear grudges or remember wrongs against him.

-• He doesn’t gossip or praise or bad-talk others, mostly because he doesn’t much care about the things that typically motivate people to do these things.
+• He doesn’t gossip or praise or bad-talk others, mostly because he doesn’t much care about what typically motivates people to do these things.

-• He prefers to possess beautiful things of no particular use more than useful, profitable things.
+• He prefers to possess beautiful things of no particular use, rather than useful, profitable things.

 • He moves slowly and deliberately, not in a rush, and speaks in a deep, level voice.